 We’re responsible for handling appeals against local authority decisions regarding special educational needs, including a refusal to:

-- assess a child’s educational, health and care (EHC) needs
+- assess a child or young person’s educational, health and care (EHC) needs

-- change what’s in a child’s special educational needs statement or EHC plan
+- change what’s in a child or young person’s EHC plan

-We also handle appeals against decisions to refuse people under 18 in custody:
+We also handle appeals against decisions to refuse young people in custody:

 - an EHC assessment